 The EPA's vision is for a Tasmania that is clean, healthy and sustainable.
-EPA's objective is to protect and enhance the quality of the Tasmanian environment in balance with economic and social values, and the needs of future generations.
+The EPA's objective is to protect and enhance the quality of the Tasmanian environment in balance with economic and social values, and the needs of future generations.

 Both Awards are part of the Tasmanian Community Achievement Awards, run by

 Awards Australia, and aims to acknowledge businesses from any industry sector who have developed and implemented cleaner production initiatives that have delivered measurable improvements in preventing pollution, conserving energy and water, minimising waste and maximising resource efficiency.

 Submissions should be for a project or initiative that results in measurable improvements in any or all of the following areas: energy efficiency, water conservation, resource efficiency, waste minimisation; and results in the wider community or flow-on benefits to the sector.